Alexis Stamatis: Biography

-On 19 October 2013 he took part in the event "Greece is the Word" at the Southbank Centre London.
+On 19 October 2013, he took part in the event "Greece is the Word" at the Southbank Centre London.

 He was interviewed by Victoria Hislop and a short play of his, "Innerview", was staged with the actors Eva Simatou and Nikos Poursanidis.
-He is married to the actress Eva Simatou.
-They have a son Ermis.
+He is married to the actress Eva Simatou, and they have a son, Ermis who was born in 2019.